 - Representing a major US telecommunications company in contract and related disputes with various competitive local exchange carriers;

-- Representing a computer diagnostic software seller in a class action lawsuit alleging fraudulent marketing of its software;
+- Representing a computer diagnostic software seller in a class action lawsuit alleging fraudulent marketing of its software; and

-- Representing a major Internet advertising company in contract disputes with content providers;
+- Representing a major internet advertising company in contract disputes with content providers.

 - Representing a law firm accused of improprieties in connection with consumer debt collections;